What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 If you are interested in learning more about abuse of dominance in the EU, read this article.

-In the United States, monopolists have more flexibility, but they are still under significant pressure and could face lawsuits or government investigations at any time, even when they don’t intend to violate the antitrust laws.
-There is often a fine line between strong competition on the merits and exclusionary conduct by a monopolist.
+In the United States, monopolists have more flexibility than in the EU, but they are still under significant pressure and could face lawsuits or government investigations at any time, even when they don’t intend to violate the antitrust laws.
+There can be a fine line between strong competition on the merits and exclusionary conduct by a monopolist.

 Here are the elements of a claim for monopolization under Section 2 of the Sherman Act: